vskvj3/Geomys/docs/Design.md

 ```python
 {'status': 'OK', 'value': 2}
 ```

+- Incr only support integer upto 2<sup>63</sup>, updating beyond that point is undefined.
 ## Data Types:
 There are some data types we are planning to itegrate into the key value store
 ### Strings